MavridisChristos/OnlineDeterministicAnnealing/README.md

 For a complete guide see oda_demo.py.
-We assume data are a list of n m-vectors, and labels a list of n labels To train ODA with a dataset, we recommend a version of:
+We assume data are a list of n m-vectors, and labels a list of n labels The simplest way to train ODA on a dataset is:

     from oda_class import ODA